How to Read and Write in Malayalam: A Step-by-Step Guide

 Writing solidifies your understanding of the language.
 Use these tips to improve your writing skills:

-1. Copywriting Practice
+1. Copying Practice

 2. Maintain a Journal